teijo/jquery-bracket/README.md

 Changes
 -------

+*   2013-06-05: `onMatchHover` and `onMatchClick` callbacks created in order to allow more interaction with the bracket.
 *   2013-04-03: "skipConsolationRound" option, minified distribution files
 *   2013-03-14: Reversing the bracket flow with dir property
 *   2012-07-10 (release 5): IE 8 support and remove "disabled" attributes as